Source:Brookings Institution– President Barack H. Obama (Democrat, Illinois) giving his 2015 SOTU.

 I think President Obama would be well advised to send up an infrastructure investment bill and layout how he would pay for it.
 It probably won’t pass the House because it would come with closing tax loopholes that generally just benefit the wealthy to pay for it.
 But then House Republicans would have the opportunity to pass their own bill and send it to the Senate.
 And they would probably fund their bill from taxes on new energy projects.
 And the question would be would that pass the Senate or not and would Senate Democrats accept it, or block Senate Republicans from blocking it.

-If making the American economy even stronger than it is, is the top priority in this Republican Congress and I hope it is after national security, than infrastructure and trade have to bills that they pass.
+If making the American economy even stronger than it is, is the top priority in this Republican Congress and I hope it is after national security, then infrastructure and trade have to bills that they pass.
 Because of all the good jobs that would come as a result.
 Keystone could definitely be part of that, but won’t be enough to rebuild this country and get our infrastructure system back to the point that it needs to be.
 You need a comprehensive infrastructure bill as well to rebuild this country and make our economy as strong as it possible can be.